Ahmed-Ali/Cucumberish/README.md

     Given I have a very cool app

-    # The grammar being used is completely defined by you and your QA team; it is up to you to find the best way to define your functionality.
+    # The grammar being used is completely defined by you and your team; it is up to you to find the best way to define your functionality.
     # Only keep in mind that every step must start with "Given", "When", "Then", "And", or "But".
     When I automate it with "Cucumberish"
     Then I will be more confident about the quality of the project and its releases